Bringing Pets To and From Alaska

 What are the requirements for bringing dogs, cats, and ferrets into Alaska?

-Animals that cannot be vaccinated for rabies must have an Exemption From Rabies Vaccination Form signed by the examining veterinarian, the owner, and approved by the State of Alaska.
+Animals that are over 12 weeks of age and cannot be vaccinated for rabies due to a medical condition must have an Exemption From Rabies Vaccination Form signed by the examining veterinarian, signed by the owner, and approved by the State of Alaska prior to entry.

 What are the requirements for animals leaving the state and entering other states?

-Canada: For dog and cat round-trip movement from Alaska to Canada, not longer than one month such as for vacation, site seeing trips, dog shows, etc, it is required to have a current rabies certificate only.
-It is important to have the actual rabies certificate, not just a rabies tag.
+Only a current rabies certificate is required for dog and cat round-trip movement (i.e. vacation, sightseeing trips, dog shows, etc.) from Alaska to Canada that is not longer than one month.
+It is important to have the actual rabies certificate as proof of vaccination, not just a rabies tag.
 A health certificate is not required.